udexon/PhosMatrix/README.md

 :: Explain class struggle and political significance of Matrix, early in the article, then explain examples of Matrix.

-The Users are rendered as providers of personal information that is being exploited by the MAGAF cartel (Microsoft Apple Google Amazon Facebook) with no end in sight.
+Unfortunately, after several decaedes of experimentation, the Web has become a corporate playground where the Users are rendered as providers of personal information that is being exploited by the MAGAF cartel (Microsoft Apple Google Amazon Facebook) with no end in sight.

-The solution, we believe, lies in two not too obscure but overlooked technologies: transient key cryptography and stack machine shell.
+The solution, we believe, lies in two not too obscure but overlooked technologies: ___transient key cryptography___ and ___stack machine shell___.

 :: Explain benefits in simple terms readers can understand?